monazza-qk92/monazza-qk92/README.md

-       Hi there this is Monazza  👋
+       Hi 👋, this is Monazza

 - 👀  I’m interested in Artificial Intelligence and Web development